Journal / Read

 Should You Buy a Modern or Vintage Rolex?

 As always, there’s no right answer when it comes to whether you want a new or vintage Rolex.
 It all comes down to what you want.
 If you want the absolute latest and greatest, then the logical answer is clearly to go with a new, modern Rolex.
 New Rolex watches are built to last and are just about guaranteed to look essentially the same for generations, while also offering the absolute cutting edge of mechanical movement technology.
+There are also several very affordable Rolex models on the pre-owned market if you're just getting into collecting and want something on the cheaper end.

 If you’re after something that’s a little less advanced, albeit with a little bit more personality and unique patina – something that’s already gotten those dreaded first scratches many moons ago – a neo-vintage or vintage Rolex is likely the move.
 Make no mistake, these Rolex watches were still built to ridiculously high standards, all of which still hold up to this day, the key difference here is the capacity for materials to show age and character.